richapurba/richapurba/README.md

 ### Hello, there. 👋 Nice to have you here.<br/>
 I am a sister, university student, and now actively looking for new opportunity as a Software Front End Engineer.
 I graduated from high school in 2017, and I've spent the last year as a Business Consultant.<br/>

-📚 I'm currently working towards my BSc. in Computer Science degree from University of the People<br/>
+📚 I'm currently working towards my BS in Computer Science degree from University of the People<br/>
-💎 I always want to learn something new.🔬 In fact, I'm a crazy person who always curios about science<br/>
+💎 I always want to learn something new. 🔬 In fact, I'm a crazy person who always curios about science<br/>
 🏆 I really love reading books.
-I have tons of them in my room and read them daily📖<br/>
+I have tons of them in my room and read them daily 📖<br/>
 🔫 I'm using VS Code as my gun, StackOverFlow and my coding skills as the bullets, and my brain as the hand that will lead the gun to fire<br/><br/>
 📫 You can reach me through every link that I already given below